Steve Buscemi as Enoch “Nucky” Thompson, Atlantic City’s corrupt treasurer and gangster

 For his wedding outfit in “To the Lost”, Nucky wears a pale blue silk tie with red and cream-colored floral wreaths.

-Nucky’s light brown leather balmorals are featured very prominently in an establishing shot in “The Ivory Tower”.
+Nucky’s brown leather oxfords are featured very prominently in an establishing shot in “The Ivory Tower”.
 They have brown waxed laces through the 6-eyelet quarters.
 Nucky also wears very distinctive socks; a pair of thin maroon dress socks with a white triple stripe and – further back on the foot – a red stripe broken up with blue and white blocks.
 Chances are that you’d need to get your socks custom-made if you want a pair just like these.

 However, a shot of Nucky in the yard with Margaret’s children in “To the Lost” reveals a pair of brown and white leather spectator shoes with a pair of gray or taupe socks.

 Since this suit gets most of its wear in the winter, Nucky usually wears it with a homburg and wool overcoat.
 The first season homburg is dark brown felt with a high, pinched crown.
 In the second season, specifically in “What Does the Bee Do?”, his homburg is pearl gray with a wide gray grosgrain band.